sskyy/redux-event-bus/docs/api/API.md

 #### Arguments

- - event(String|Function) : use a string or a function to match certain event.
+ - event(String|Function) : Use a string or a function to match certain event.
- - handler(Generator) : code will be executed when event match. listener will receive two part of arguments.
+ - handler(Generator) : Code will be executed when event match.
+Listener will receive two parts of arguments.
 The first is an object with basic APIs, the second is the arguments emitted with the event.

 #### Returns

-EventHandler: internal data structure.
+EventHandler: Internal data structure.

 #### Examples